GwynDavies/montty/INSTALLATION.md

 #### Creating a file for the MonTTY user under /etc/sudoers.d

-On recent Linux distributions, you can navigate to the **/etc/sudoers.d** directory and:
+On recent Linux distributions (e.g. Debian and Ubuntu LTS), you can navigate to the **/etc/sudoers.d** directory and:

 * Create a file, usually with the name of the user, to grant sudo privilege(s)
-* However, this convention is not actually necessary, as sudo will scan all files in this directory as needed
+* However, this convention is not actually necessary, as sudo should scan all files in this directory as needed

 For example, to allow the *MonTTY user* to perform the commands, for the two provided example checks, that require *sudo* you would add :